Continuous-Time Random Walk with multi-step memory: An application to market dynamics: Introduction

-Nearly three and a half decades ago the versions of the CTRW formalism containing the backward or forward correlations were developed \cite{haus1987} (and refs. therein).
-Soon, the first application of the former version of the formalism, as in the case of concentrated lattice gas, was performed for the study of the tracer diffusion coefficient \cite{kehr1982}.
+Nearly three and a half decades ago the versions of the CTRW formalism containing the backward or forward correlations between jump directions were developed \cite{haus1987} (and refs. therein).
+Soon, the first application of the former version of the formalism, as in the case of concentrated lattice gas, was performed for the study of the tracer diffusion coefficient \cite{kehr1981}.
 The study was directly inspired by hydrogen diffusion in transition metals \cite{springer1972,kutner1977} and ionic conductivity in super-ionic conductors \cite{salamon1979}.
-As a result, we can conclude \cite{kutner1985} that for lattices of low coordination numbers the description of the tracer diffusion in concentrated lattice gas requires an extension of the CTRW formalism to correlations over several subsequent jumps.
-This is because the vacancy left behind the tracer particle after its jump, quickly appears ahead of the particle.
-This happens due to small loops present in the particle trajectory, which conducts the particle again to its origin.
-The CTRW formalism with memory appeared also in other contexts \cite{montero2007, montero2011}, but up to now, still limited only to the dependence over two subsequent jumps as its extension to the case of memory (i.e. the dependence) over three or more subsequent jumps was too complicated.
+As a result, for lattices of low coordination numbers or networks with low average nodes' degrees, the description of the tracer diffusion in concentrated lattice gas requires an extension of the CTRW formalism to take into account the dependences over several subsequent jumps \cite{kutner1985}.
+This can occur because the vacancy left behind the tracer particle after its jump favorizes the return of the tracer to the origin, even after several jumps.
+The CTRW formalism with memory appeared also in other contexts \cite{montero2007,montero2011}, but up to now, still limited only to the dependence over two subsequent jumps as its extension to the case of memory (or dependence) over three or more subsequent jumps was too complicated for the theoretical derivation.

 This work extends the field of applications of the CTRW formalism by including memory ranging over two jumps behind the current jump.
-In other words, in this work the dependence between three successive jumps is finally analytically considered.
-Such an approach can be useful not only for study of one dimensional random walk but also in many dimensions, on different kinds of lattices and graphs.
+In other words, in this work the dependence between \underline{three} subsequent jumps is considered resulting in an exact analytical solution.
+Such an approach is useful not only for study of one dimensional random walk but also can be useful in higher dimensions for different kinds of lattices and networks.

-Furthermore, we applied our CTRW formalism to the subtle description of the microscopic mechanism in finance in particular the bid-ask bounce phenomena.
-One reason in favor of CTRW formalisms is that they provide a generic formula for the first and second order time-dependent statistics in terms of two auxiliary spatial, $h(r)$, and temporal, $\psi(t)$, distributions that can be obtained directly from empirical histograms.
+Furthermore, we applied our CTRW formalism to the subtle description of the high-frequency price dynamics driven by the microscopic mechanism of bid-ask bounce phenomena.
+One reason in favor of CTRW formalisms is that they provide a generic formula for the first and second order time-dependent statistics in terms of two auxiliary spatial, $h(r)$, and temporal, $\psi(\tau)$, distributions that can be obtained directly from empirical histograms.

 The paper is organized as follows: in Sec. \ref{sec:mot} we present the motivation of our work.
 In Sec. \ref{sec:def} we define the proper stochastic process which is solved in the Sec. \ref{sec:sol}.
 In Sec. \ref{sec:com} the novel model is compared with our previous model \cite{gubiec2} and in Sec. \ref{sec:emp} the comparison with empirical data was made.
 Section \ref{sec:sum} contains our concluding remarks.